iamtheblackunicorn/strawberrymilk/README.markdown

 ```

 This will create a new folder called `myproject`.
-Your file structure will look something like this:
+Your project's file structure will look something like this:

 ```text
 myproject